 23. Construction Company Owner (Washington D.C. – July 13)

-- Oludamilare Olugbuyi is charged with fraudulently obtaining two PPP loans totaling more than $400,000.
+- Oludamilare Olugbuyi was charged with fraudulently obtaining two PPP loans totaling more than $400,000.
 Allegedly he submitted fake IRS 1099 Forms containing worker social security numbers that were invalid.
-The complaint claims he submitted a tax return reporting $175,565 income for tax year 2019.
+The allegations claim he submitted a tax return reporting $175,565 income for tax year 2019.
 However, on April 14, 2020, Olugbuyi allegedly filed a 1040 “non-filer return” reporting $1 in income for 2019 which qualified him to receive a $1,200 economic impact payment.

 24. The Cryptocurrency Investor (Texas – July 14)